2024

 Overview

-Our in-house robot, paired with custom software and high-speed printers, allows us to run continuous manufacturing without human intervention.
+Our custom robot, paired with our automated print farm software and Bambu Lab printers, allows us to run continuous 3D printing production completely lights-out.

-At DHR Engineering, 3D printing has always played a key role in our work.
+At DHR Engineering, industrial 3D printing has always played a key role in our work.
 We use it daily to create custom jigs, alignment tools, brackets, and fixtures that support our automation systems.
-These parts help us reduce lead times, speed up R&D, and deliver faster results to our clients in the CNC machining and industrial automation space.
+These parts help us reduce lead times and speed up R&D for our clients in the CNC machining and addtive manufacturing automation space.

 However, as our business grew, so did our printing needs.
-We found ourselves printing hundreds of functional parts each week, often on tight deadlines.
-Our previous system—based on a small number of desktop printers operated manually—could no longer support the level of output and reliability we required.
+We shifted to high-volume 3D printing, churning out hundreds of functional parts each week on tight deadlines.
+Our old manual system couldn't keep up with the 3D printing manufacturing output we required.

-We realized that 3D printing had become a critical step in our operations.
-In order to continue scaling, we needed to apply the same automation mindset that we bring to our client projects.
-This is how our automated 3D printing farm began.
-What started as a 20-printer setup has now evolved into a fully autonomous manufacturing cell with 44 machines, centralized scheduling, robotic handling, and advanced error management.
+We realized we needed to apply the same automation mindset we bring to our client projects to our own shop.
+This is how our 3D print farm automation project began.
+What started as a 20-printer setup has now evolved into a fully automated 3D print farm with 44 machines.
+It features centralized scheduling, robotic handling, and automated batch printing capabilities that require zero human intervention.

 This article walks through the entire process, from the initial problem to the results we achieved, and outlines what we are building next.

-Our custom-built robot handles bed loading and unloading across the entire FDM farm.
+Our custom-built robot handles bed loading and unloading across the entire print farm.
 Designed in-house, it’s the core of our fully automated 3D printing system.

 Problem

-Print beds had to be unloaded and reloaded by hand, including late at night or on weekends.
+No "Lights-Out" Capability: We couldn't achieve continuous 3D printing production.
+Print beds had to be cleared by hand, meaning production stopped at night and on weekends.

 These problems directly affected our ability to deliver on time.
 Many of the prints we produced were used in mission-critical systems for CNC tending, robotic arms, and tool changers.
 Delays in printing meant delays in the entire automation workflow.
 In some cases, waiting for a single jig or bracket delayed client projects worth hundreds of thousands of dollars.

-We knew that the only way to solve this problem was to design a fully automated print system that could run continuously, with minimal oversight.
+We knew that the only way to solve this problem was to design a fully automated print system - a farm that runs 24/7 with minimal oversight.

 An earlier stage of the farm, running 20 printers.
 This was our first fully functional setup with automated bed handling and centralized control.